rpglab/rpglab.github.io/people/_posts/2022-10-26-Ann-Mary-Toms.md

 ---

-Ann Mary Toms is an incoming PhD student at RPG lab (Spring 2023) at the University of Houston.
+Ann Mary Toms is a PhD student at RPG lab (Spring 2023) at the University of Houston.

 ## Education
 * Ph.D., Electrical Engineering, University of Houston, 2023.01 - present